MICA: Multi-Agent Industrial Coordination Assistant: Methodology

 Within MICA-core, a lightweight LLM router dynamically assigns each query to one of five specialized agents: \emph{Assembly Guide}, \emph{Parts Advisor}, \emph{Maintenance Advisor}, \emph{Fault Handler}, and a fallback \emph{General Agent}.
 Each agent operates under a Retrieval-Augmented Generation (RAG) paradigm, retrieving agent-specific evidence from the structured KB and refining responses through iterative reasoning.

-To guarantee reliability in safety-critical assembly contexts, all agent outputs are audited by a dedicated safety checker.
+To guarantee reliability in safety-critical assembly contexts, all agent outputs are audited by a dedicated safety checker that enforces rule-based assembly constraints and verifies responses against the KB.
 This layer enforces domain constraints such as correct tool usage, assembly order, and hazard warnings, thereby preventing unsafe recommendations from reaching the user.
 The combination of dynamic routing, specialized RAG agents, and explicit safety auditing allows MICA-core to deliver contextually precise, semantically rich, and industrially safe responses.